When Stillness Feels Like Falling: The Neurobiology of Rest Resistance

 “I should be grateful for a break in the evening, right?”
 She asks me this in our next session, her shoulders tensed nearly to her ears even as she speaks.
 “I have three hours before bed with nothing scheduled.
 But instead of relief, I feel this… dread.
 What’s wrong with me?”

-Growing up in a high-achieving South Asian household, Elena’s father maintained exacting standards for academic performance while her mother managed the household with anxious, unrelenting perfectionism.
+Growing up in a driven South Asian household, Elena’s father maintained exacting standards for academic performance while her mother managed the household with anxious, unrelenting perfectionism.
 The young Elena learned early that stillness wasn’t safe—it was merely the deceptive calm before inevitable criticism.

 Think of your psychological foundation as the concrete, rebar, and support beams that underlie the multi-story house of your life.